 Fill in the details below based on the instructions above for the “Critical Step Statement”

-Author name, Step : (Write your answer here in the form of a spoken statement.
+Author name: Sunil Kumar, Step 4 : (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+Target enrichment by droplet PCR is the key step in this protocol.
+It achieves desired amplification of minor mutant alleles.

 Section – Results